Equivariant iterated loop space theory and permutative G-categories: The -category and the BPQ-theorem

 We begin by comparing \myref{identtoo}, which is about $G$-categories, with Theorems \ref{ident}, \ref{CATone}, and \ref{CATtwo}, which are about $G$-fixed categories.
-Clearly $\sE_G(X)^G$ is a $\sP$-category, where $\sP = (\sP_G)^G$.
-By \myref{identtoo}, it is weakly equivalent (in the homotopical sense) to the $\sP$-category $(\bP_GX_+)^G$.
-We also have the $\sO$-category $\sF_G(X)^G$, which by \myref{CATone} and \myref{subtle} is equivalent (in the categorical sense) to the $\sO$-category $(\bO_GX_+)^G$.
-Elaborating \myref{EvsF}, $\sE_G(X)^G$ and $\sF_G(X)^G$ are two small models for the category of all finite $G$-sets and $G$-isomorphisms over $X$ and are therefore equivalent.
+Clearly $\sE_G(X)^G$ is a $\sV$-category, where $\sV = (\sV_G)^G$.
+By \myref{identtoo}, it is weakly equivalent (in the homotopical sense) to the $\sV$-category $(\bV_GX_+)^G$.
+We also have the $\sP$-category $\sF_G(X)^G$, which by \myref{CATone} and \myref{subtle} is equivalent (in the categorical sense) to the $\sP$-category $(\bP_GX_+)^G$.
+Elaborating \myref{EvsF}, $\sE^U_G(X)^G$ and $\sF_G(X)^G$ are two small models for the category of all finite $G$-sets and $G$-isomorphisms over $X$ and are therefore equivalent.
 To take the operad actions into account, recall the discussion in \S\ref{Sec2.3}.
+We say that a map of topological $G$-categories is a weak equivalence if its induced map of classifying $G$-spaces is a weak equivalence.

-\begin{lem} The $\sO_G$-category $\bO_GX_+$ and the $\sP_G$-category $\bP_GX_+$ are weakly equivalent as $(\sO_G\times \sP_G)$-categories.
-Therefore the $\sO$-category $(\bO_GX_+)^G$ and the $\sP$-category $(\bP_GX_+)^G$-categories are weakly equivalent \end{lem} \begin{proof} The projections
+\begin{lem} The $\sP_G$-category $\bP_GX_+$ and the $\sV_G$-category $\bV_GX_+$ are weakly equivalent as $(\sP_G\times\sV_G)$-categories.
+Therefore the $\sP$-category $(\bP_GX_+)^G$ and the $\sV$-category $(\bV_GX_+)^G$-categories are weakly equivalent \end{lem} \begin{proof} The projections

-are maps of $(\sO_G\times \sP_G)$-categories that induce weak equivalences of $|\sO_G\times \sP_G|$-spaces on passage to classifying spaces. \end{proof}
+are maps of $(\sP_G\times\sV_G)$-categories that induce weak equivalences of $|\sP_G\times\sV_G|$-spaces on passage to classifying spaces. \end{proof}

-\begin{thm} The classifying spaces of the $\sO$-category $\sF_G(X)^G$ and the $\sP$-category $\sE_G(X)^G$ are weakly equivalent as $|\sO\times \sP|$-spaces. \end{thm}
+\begin{thm} The classifying spaces of the $\sP$-category $\sF_G(X)^G$ and the $\sV$-category $\sE^U_G(X)^G$ are weakly equivalent as $|\sP\times\sV|$-spaces. \end{thm}

-The conclusion is that, on the $G$-fixed level, the categories $\sE_G(X)^G$ and $\sF_G(X)^G$ can be used interchangeably as operadically structured versions of the category of finite $G$-sets over $X$.
-On the equivariant level, $\sE_G(X)$ but not $\sF_G(X)$ is operadically structured.
-It is considerably more convenient than the categories $\bO_G(X_+)$ or $\bP_G(X_+)$.
-With the notations $\bK_G\bP_G(X_+) = \bE_G B\bP_G(X_+) = \bE_G \mathbf{P}_G(X_+)$ and $\bK_G\sE_G(X) = \bE_GB\sE_G(X)$, we have the following immediate consequence of Theorems \ref{SpThree2} and \ref{identtoo}.
-It is our preferred version of the equivariant BPQ theorem, since it uses the most intuitive categorical input.
+The conclusion is that, on the $G$-fixed level, the categories $\sE^U_G(X)^G$ and $\sF_G(X)^G$ can be used interchangeably as operadically structured versions of the category of finite $G$-sets over $X$.
+On the equivariant level, $\sE^U_G(X)$ but not $\sF_G(X)$ is operadically structured.
+It is considerably more convenient than the categories $\bP_G(X_+)$ or $\bV_G(X_+)$.
+With the notations $\bK_G\bV_G(X_+) = \bE_G B\bV_G(X_+) = \bE_G \BV _G(X_+)$ and $\bK_G\sE^U_G(X) = \bE_GB\sE^U_G(X)$, we have the following immediate consequence of Theorems \ref{SpThree2} and \ref{identtoo}.
+It is our preferred version of the categorical BPQ theorem, since it uses the most intuitive categorical input.